-A consequence to the global financial crisis in 2008 is the strengthening and deepening of the banking regulatory and supervisory framework in the member states of the European Union (EU).
-This implies that banks and investment firms have to comply with a set of binding legal provisions such as the Capital Requirements Regulation and Directive IV (CRR/ CRD IV), Bank Recovery and Resolution Directive (BRRD) and the Deposit Guarantee Scheme Directive (DGSD) in order to cover any possible risks inherent to their business activities.
-More specifically, for banks in EU-countries sharing the common currency euro, a Banking Union is in place which builds up on these provisions and regulatory frameworks but extends them with a Single Supervisory Mechanism (SSM) and a Single Resolution Mechanism (SRM) in order to ensure a level playing field for banks in the euro-area.
+A consequence to the global financial crisis in 2008 is the strengthening and deepening of the banking regulatory and supervisory framework in the member states of the European Union.
+This implies that banks and investment firms have to comply with a set of binding legal provisions such as the Capital Requirements Regulation and Directive (CRR II/ CRD IV) implemented in the EU according to the globally agreed standards at the Basel Committee for Banking Supervision (BCBS), Bank Recovery and Resolution Directive (BRRD) and the Deposit Guarantee Scheme Directive (DGSD) in order to cover any possible risks inherent to their business activities.
+More specifically, for banks in EU countries sharing the common currency euro, a Banking Union is in place which builds up on these provisions and regulatory frameworks but extends them with a Single Supervisory Mechanism (SSM) and a Single Resolution Mechanism (SRM) in order to ensure a level playing field for banks in the euro-area.
 The SSM and the SRM are up and running since late 2014 and early 2016 respectively.
 Parallel to that, a Single Resolution Fund (SRF) is built up which shall be applied for bank resolutions avoiding the use of public money and bail-outs as happened during the global financial crisis.